xc-2/messer/README.md

 # messer

-A bunch of command-line tools powered by Deno and Shell.
+A bunch of command-line tools powered by Bun and Shell.